 Rama Navami is the birthday of Lord Rama and falls on the 9th day of the bright fortnight of the month of Chaitra (March-April).
-Learn about its origin, significance, celebration and date in 2017 & 2018.
+Learn about its origin, significance, celebration and date.

 Rama Navami (Navami) is one of the most important Hindu festivals celebrated in India and other countries where there is a significant Hindu population.
 The festival is celebrated to commemorate the birth of Lord Rama.
 Lord Rama is considered as the seventh incarnation (avatar) of Vishnu.
 Navami is celebrated on the ninth day of the Chaitra month as per the Hindu calendar.
 Because of the day on which the festival is celebrated, it is also known as 'Chaitra Masa Suklapaksha Navami'.
 Similar to other festivals like Dusshera, Navami is not celebrated on a single day but spreads out over a number of days.
 In certain parts of India, the festival is celebrated over a period of nine days which are popularly known as 'Chaitra-Navaratri'.
 The festival is celebrated well in both the North India and South India.
 However, South Indian states like Tamil Nadu do not consider Navami as one of their key festivals.
 Despite having a pan-Indian importance, the festival is celebrated in different ways in different parts of the country.